Updated: Jul 19

 The Nuts and Bolts of Affirmations

 Type it up, print it out, and read it out loud to yourself for at least 60 seconds each day.
-Do it every morning when you first wake up and every night before you go to bed.
-If you can do it in the middle of the day too, well, that’s even better!
-Repetition is part of the magic formula that will make your affirmation stick.
+Set it somewhere (even in multiple places) to remind you of your affirmation/mantra throughout the day.
+Say it in the morning when you first wake up and each night before you go to bed.
+If you can practice it in the middle of the day too, well, that’s even better!
+Repetition is the secret sauce to making your affirmation stick.

 Are you tired of starting over every Monday, hopping from diet to diet, wondering if you'll ever get it "right" so that you can lose the weight and become the best version of you?
 I’ve got you friend!
 Come join me inside my FREE women’s-only Facebook community: Eat Better with Coach Mindy.
 It's for busy women like you who are ready to lose weight, gain energy, get healthy and fit -- without restrictive diets or punishing food rules.